Weave Code

 3. Handling DNS Failures Gracefully

-Use try-catch blocks for DNS resolution errors:
+Use try-catch blocks for DNS resolution errors.
+Now leverages the updated CouldNotFetchDns exception:

 try {